-I’m a very nearly 40, single mother of two amazing five year olds.
+I’m a very 40 something, single mother of two amazing seven year olds.
 I’ve always enjoyed reading, as a child it was my escape, as an adult it has always been my me time.
 I’ve had periods of not reading, especially when studying because who wants to spend so much time reading for assignments and then read any extra?!
 Well, I didn’t.

 My reading journey didn’t start easily, I was diagnosed as dyslexic aged about six, picked up because I was struggling with reading and pretty useless at maths.
 Sadly my math skills have hardly advanced since that time, but thanks to a lot of hard work my reading did.
 I still struggle, I often replace words in a sentence with a word from the line below, or sometimes I just randomly insert a word.
 My daughter recently asked me why I can’t read properly when I was reading her a story.
 I really wasn’t sure how to respond, because she’s right, and no doubt as they get better at reading themselves they’ll realise that I often make mistakes.

 But those mistakes don’t take away my enjoyment of reading a book.
 What does frustrate me is how slow I read.
 I hear of people reading a book in a day, that would never happen with me.
 I read 52 books last year (2015) and that was pretty amazing for me (and one or two were children’s books!).
 I have so many books on my tbr (to be read) pile that I’m just never going to get through, even if I were to stop buying now and live until I was 100.
 So many amazing books that I want to read but so little time.

 I’ve wanted to start a book review blog for a while now, I like the idea of having a place to record my thoughts and feelings about books that I read, and I’ve come to realise how important our reviews are to authors out there.
 The difference they make, not just how nice it must feel to get a good review, but also in sales.
 Amazon, for example, promotes books with lots of reviews much more than books with few, which in turn leads to more sales.